craigfrancis/framework/framework/0.1/doc/helpers/email.md

 	$email->attachment_add($path, $mime);
 	$email->attachment_add($path, $mime, $name);

-And if your using the [form helper](../../doc/helpers/form.md), you can pass an uploaded file via:
+And if you are using the [form helper](../../doc/helpers/form.md), you can pass an uploaded file via:

 	$email->attachment_file_add($field);